Deathtrap Dungeon (video game): Reception

 Reviews for the PlayStation version widely criticized the graphics, citing defects such as frequent clipping and visible seams in the textures.
 IGN said the visuals failed to surpass those of Tomb Raider II, which Eidos released half a year earlier, while GamePro and Next Generation felt they compared unfavorably even to the original Tomb Raider.
 By contrast, most reviews for the later PC version praised its graphics.
 These reviews still tended to be overall negative, with IGN concluding that "Unfortunately, good looks aren't nearly enough to make a game worth playing."
-IGN and GameSpot both additionally criticized the PC version lacking the ability to save at any point, a standard feature in PC games.
+IGN and GameSpot both additionally criticized the PC version for lacking the ability to save at any point, a standard feature in PC games.
 GamePro instead said that the PC version was "a solid, if not spectacular, addition to the TR [Tomb Raider] canon and should keep fans of the genre well employed."
 (Note: GamePro gave the PC version 4.5/5 for graphics, 3/5 for sound, 4/5 for control, and 3.5/5 for fun factor.)

 Next Generation concluded that the flaws in the PlayStation original "continually distracted us from the fun parts.
 Overall, there are only three words for this game – bad, bad, bad."
 Edge said the PlayStation version "isn't going to seriously challenge Tomb Raider 2s dominance of this genre, but it is a solid, playable and well-designed fantasy romp that will at least pass the time until Lara Croft's next appearance", and later said that the PC version was "certainly worthy of attention".